jonathan-hurley/poker-mavens/README.md

 The scripts below will create static HTML pages that you can have Poker Mavens host.
 There's a configuration under `System` -> `Web Settings` -> `Web Folder`.
 This can point directly to the folder in this repository called `web`.

 ## Getting Started
 Depending on which operating system you are using, you may need to download one or more of the following supporting files.
+Unless otherwise stated, all versions of these tools are the GNU version.
 - `bash`
 - `sed`
-- `grep` / `egrep`
+- `grep`
 - `bc`
 - `printf`
 - `python`